License agreement for the use of the MailUp Platform

 Duration of processing

-The duration of processing shall include the entire Period plus the term until all Client Personal Data is deleted by MailUp in accordance with the Data Processing Agreement and the provisions of the Contract.
+The duration of processing shall include the entire Period plus the term until all Client Personal Data is deleted by MailUp in accordance with the Data Processing Agreement and the provisions of the Agreement.

 Nature and scope of the processing of the Processor Services